Amicus/end-dash/docs/collection.md

 ## Does this HTML update on model changes?

-Yes!
+Yes it will.
+Doing:

 ```javascript
 drax.set('lastName', 'Jaws');
 ```

-Your page changes to:
+Will cause the page to change to:

 ```
 The name is Bond, James Bond